linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/05 Chapter 5.md

 ---
-aliases: Interest Rate Swaps
+title: Chapter 5 Interest Rate Swaps
-tags:
-key_concepts:
 parent_directory: Analysis
+formatted: 2025-12-21 6:45 AM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
+primary_tags:
+  - interest rate swaps
+  - swap pricing models
+  - comparative advantage
+secondary_tags:
+  - forward rate agreements
+  - zero coupon swaps
+  - no arbitrage pricing
+  - swap valuation
+  - bond portfolio approach
 cssclasses: academia
-title: Chapter 5 - Interest Rate Swaps
-linter-yaml-title-alias: Chapter 5 - Interest Rate Swaps
 ---

 # Chapter 5

-# Interest Rate Swaps
+## Interest Rate Swaps

 There are many swap contracts very popular in the market place (interest rate swaps, currency swaps, asset swaps, residential property index swap, equity swap, total return swap, credit default swaps, …) In this chapter, we shall introduce interest rate swaps and in Lesson 13 we shall discuss credit default swaps.

 # 5.1 Introduction

 Interest rate swaps are one of the most liquid interest rate derivative contracts in the marketplace.
-In its December 2014 statistics release, the Bank for International Settlements reported that interest rate swaps were the largest component of the global OTC derivative market, representing  $60\%$ , with the notional amount outstanding in OTC interest rate swaps of \$381 trillion, and the gross market value of \$14 trillion.
+In its December 2014 statistics release, the Bank for International Settlements reported that interest rate swaps were the largest component of the global OTC derivative market, representing $60\%$, with the notional amount outstanding in OTC interest rate swaps of \$381 trillion, and the gross market value of \$14 trillion.

 An IRS (interest rate swap) is a fixed versus floating swap contract.
 Usually both legs of the swap contact have the same notional, hence there is no swap of the notional (as opposed to other swaps, e.g. currency swaps, that swap the final notionals.)
 As a result, it is strictly a coupon swap.